masupert/BeyondTheTorchlight/03 - Overworld Exploration.md

 ## An Adventuring Day
 During each *Phase*, the party may take one of the actions listed below.
 At the start of each action, the GM or a member of the party shall roll on the Encounter Table to determine if an encounter occurs during that Phase's action.

-// Does this amount of encounter table rolling become too tedious and burdensome?
+`Does this amount of encounter table rolling become too tedious and burdensome?`

 ### Available Actions
  - Travel